 StringBuilder

 StringBuilder is same as the StringBuffer , that is it stores the object in heap and it can also be modified .
 The main difference between the StringBuffer and StringBuilder is that StringBuilder is also not thread safe.
 StringBuilder is fast as it is not thread safe .
-StringBuilder demo2= new StringBuilder("Hello"); // The above object too is stored in the heap and its value can be modified demo2=new StringBuilder("Bye"); // Above statement is right as it modifies the value which is allowed in the StringBuilder
+StringBuilder demo2= new StringBuilder("Hello"); // The above object too is stored in the heap and its value can be modified demo2=new StringBuilder("Bye"); // Above statement is right as it modifies the value which is allowed in the StringBuilder 8) How does substring method work in Java?
+This is one of the tricky Java question relate to String and until you are familiar with the internals of String class, it's difficult to answer.
+Substring shares same character array as original String which can create a memory leak if original String is quite big and not required to retain in memory but unintentionally retained by substring which is very small in size and prevents large array from begin claimed during Garbage collection in Java.